thefifthmatt/SoulsRandomizers/EldenRingRandomizer/README.md

 Thanks to katalash for creating Mod Engine and giving special permission to distribute it with this mod.

-Finally, thanks to Saltyfish_King, Fababfan, Plante, proteh, Leekos, Kuroko, 刀子, SaniTOS, and HiJacked for contributing translations and permission to use them in this mod.
+Finally, thanks to Saltyfish_King, Fababfan, Plante, proteh, Leekos, Kuroko, 刀子, SaniTOS, HiJacked, and frioosin for contributing translations and permission to use them in this mod.

 Source code is published to https://github.com/thefifthmatt/SoulsRandomizers and updated occasionally.
 Thanks to nex3 for creating a DSMS-compatible SoulsFormats fork to make this possible.